itsjk0307/C-Users-user-OneDrive-Desktop-Data-Science-Customer-Churn-Prediction/README.md

 "# C-Users-user-OneDrive-Desktop-Data-Science-Customer-Churn-Prediction"
-Heart Disease Prediction Project
+Customer Churn Prediction Project
 Description:
-This project aims to predict the likelihood of heart disease using machine learning techniques.
-We utilized a dataset containing various health parameters such as age, sex, blood pressure, cholesterol levels, and more.
-After data preprocessing, feature selection, and model evaluation, we implemented different machine learning algorithms, including Logistic Regression, Random Forest, and Support Vector Machines.
-The model with the best performance was selected based on accuracy, precision, and recall.
+This project focuses on predicting customer churn for a telecom company.
+The dataset includes customer demographics, account information, and usage patterns.
+The objective was to identify customers likely to leave the company, allowing proactive measures for customer retention.
+We applied several machine learning models, such as Decision Trees, Gradient Boosting, and Logistic Regression, to identify key churn indicators.
 Key Tools/Technologies:

 Python
 Pandas, NumPy
-Scikit-learn (Logistic Regression, Random Forest, SVM) Data visualization (Matplotlib, Seaborn)
+Scikit-learn (Decision Trees, Logistic Regression, Gradient Boosting) Data visualization (Matplotlib, Seaborn)
 Outcome:
-The model was able to accurately predict heart disease with an accuracy of X% (fill in your result), and this project showcases the importance of health data in building predictive models for early detection.
+Our model achieved an accuracy of X% (fill in your result).
+The insights gained from the analysis can help companies reduce churn by understanding customer behavior and improving service offerings.